Book in for personalised service and a taste of real Sicilian life.

 One of the options on this list is more of a business hotel, despite being called boutique.
 While another is a boutique hotel through and through - for all the right reasons.
 So make sure you do your research and check that what you’re booking is definitely the type of hotel you’re looking for.

-Netflix series 'From Scratch' has also peaked interest in Sicily since it was released earlier this year.
+Netflix series 'From Scratch' peaked interest in Sicily in 2022 when it was released.

 Based on a best-selling memoir "an artist finds romance with a chef in Italy and embarks on a life-changing journey of love, loss, resilience and hope across cultures and continents", according to Netflix.